Swampen/Portfolio_exam_2_Cloud_Spring_2019/Rapport.md

 wsrep_node_name="db3"
 ```

-Screenshots of the resulting config files on all dbservers.
-Note that we are not making changes to the my.cnf template file, as this is not a good aproach for production.
+Screenshots of the resulting config files on all db servers.
+Note that we are not making changes to the my.cnf template file, as this is not a good approach for production.
 Instead we are creating new config files at /etc/mysql/conf.d/galera.cnf.

 db1: